electricalwind/My-Little-Plugin/doc/Increment.md

 >Please note that in the case of a foreach task a variable "i" is provided directly by MWDB to keep track of the iteration.

-A simple way to call it is:
+A simple way to call after having statically imported it is:

 ``` java
 .then(increment("inc",1))